aiforged/docs/docs/service-flow-configurator.md

 ## Important: Utilities are not standalone

-Utility services (e.g., Digitizer, PDF Converter, Image Splitter, Copy Documents, Custom Code, Workflow Code) are attached as Pre‑ or Post‑Processors.
+Utility services (e.g., Digitizer, PDF Converter, Copy Documents, Custom Code, Workflow Code) are attached as Pre‑ or Post‑Processors.
 They are not meant to be configured as standalone services.

 - Parent service’s Service View:
     - Click Add Service → Utility Service to attach as Pre or Post.